Monitoring affordable housing delivery

 • the diversity of the people living in the affordable homes

 We did our first survey of Registered Providers in 2016.
 We then started doing annual surveys from March 2021.
-The last survey happened in March 2022.

-Access the interactive March 2021 Registered Provider survey results
+Access the live Registered Provider survey results

 How do we monitor affordable housing?